-Netflix ‘The Crown’ And ‘Doc Martin’ Have Something In Common
+Netflix’s ‘The Crown’ And ‘Doc Martin’ Have Something In Common

 Netflix ‘The Crown’ Season 2 Cast: New Characters Confirmed [Spoilers]

-And Dame Eileen Atkins also brings a no-nonsense approach to Queen Mary.
+And Dame Eileen Atkins also brings a no-nonsense approach to Queen Mary, according to Movie Pilot.

 “Dame Eileen Atkins has the role of Queen Mary, Elizabeth’s grandmother and the last link to the Victorian era.
 Mary is smart, strong willed, distant, but devoted to her duty as a former monarch and advisor to a future one.”